tdimino/tomdimino/README.md

-# 'At the zenith of the Information Age, a writer, philosopher, and lover of languages appears.'
+# 'At the zenith of the Information Age, a writer, designer, and lover of languages appears.'

 *Salvete*, *khairete*, and *shalom*, my friends!
 I'm 𐤕𐤌 𐤃𐤉 𐤌𐤍, or Tom di Mino, or that most curious of 'Content Designers' with an 🧿 for poetry, mysticism, and the emerging discipline of ["affective computing."](https://arxiv.org/abs/2302.09582)